 There is also an ability to have the Court urgently consider your need for maintenance and this is often raised when one person has no access to funds and is not able to support themselves.
 If these circumstances apply to you then you should contact one of our family lawyers today so that you are not left suffering.

 Time limits do apply for spousal maintenance applications.
 Applications can be submitted outside of the timeframe, but not always granted.
-The time frames are:
+The time frames are as follows:

 If you are considering a separation or are considering making an application for spousal maintenance or have received a claim then you should obtain the correct legal advice.
 Failing to respond correctly and not preparing can mean that the application is adjourned or if you are being asked to pay spousal maintenance, that more spousal maintenance will be ordered than you can actually afford to pay.